Undertake energy performance inspections

 You must be able to:

-Inspect property to determine energy performance
+Inspect the property to establish the estimated energy performance

 - confirm the availability of the equipment and resources required for the energy performance inspection